jonels-msft/mcp-review/README.md

-# MCP Review Server
+# Specialized Code Review Tools for Copilot

-A comprehensive Model Context Protocol (MCP) server that provides specialized code review capabilities using expert critic frameworks and automated fixing strategies to address identified issues.
+A Model Context Protocol (MCP) server that provides specialized code review capabilities using established critic methodologies and fixing strategies to address identified issues.

-## Example usagage
+## Example Usage

-The typical workflow involves two steps in your vs code agent chat:
+The typical workflow involves two steps in your VS Code agent chat:

-1. **Critique**: Use a critic tool to analyze code and identify issues
+1. **Analysis**: Use a critic tool to analyze code and identify issues
 2. **Fix**: Apply a fixer strategy to address the identified problems

-### Step 1: Critique Code
+### Step 1: Analyze Code

-For best results start a new chat to clear context, then write a request like
+For best results, start a new chat to clear context, then write a request like:

 ```
 review-design this React component